What Is an Engineer? (Types, Salaries and Responsibilities)

 An engineer is someone who is involved in inventing, designing and maintaining a variety of machines, structures and data systems.
 Engineers are also responsible for adhering to their employer's specifications for budget and timeline.
 Engineers are experts in their fields, creating and innovating constantly.

 What does an engineer do?

 Engineers use math and science to solve problems and make use of new discoveries.
 While engineers don't typically make scientific discoveries themselves, they take the information from these and find practical uses for them.
 They pursue valuable innovations that advance the way humans use products or perform tasks.
 Engineers can work with everything from massive architectural constructions to complex maps of the human genome.

 Average salary for engineers

 The average salary for an engineer is $85,720 per year.
-However, this varies by industry, with industrial engineers making an average of $73,922 and aeronautical engineers earning an average salary of $98,310.
+This varies by industry, with industrial engineers making an average of $73,922 and aeronautical engineers earning an average salary of $98,310.
 Experience impacts an engineer's salary as well.
 Those with a longer tenure and more proven abilities typically earn more.

 Skills for engineers

-Technical skills: The scope of an engineer's technical and scientific abilities varies by specialty, but all engineers should have strong technical skills.
+Technical skills: The scope of an engineer's technical and scientific abilities varies by specialty, but all engineers have strong technical skills.